Sam Lofton: College career

 Coming from a standout career in high school where she earned several honors.
 Sam Lofton debuted for James Madison Dukes in 2010.
 Along her entire career at Dukes, Lofton recorded a total of 80 appearances with six goals.
 She also earned several important honors, such as being named to CAA All-Academic team in 2013 and 2014, to the First Team All-CAA honoree in 2014 and Second Team NSCAA All-Mid-Atlantic Region honoree in 2014.

 Club career

 After spending some time with Washington Spirit Reserves in the W-League and helping the team to reach the W-League Final for the first time, she was picked by Boston Breakers in the 20th overall of the 2015 NWSL College Draft and became the first James Madison University player to be drafted by a NWSL team.

-In 2016 Lofton went to Portland Thorns.
+In 2016 Lofton went to Portland Thorns FC.
 In the same year, she signed with Sunnanå SK of Damallsvenskan, the highest women's soccer division in Sweden.

 In 2017, Lofton played for Breiðablik UBK of Úrvalsdeild kvenna in the first division of Iceland.